Rishabh7890/secrets-auth-proj/README.md

 # secrets-auth-proj

 #### Basic application to practice using different Authentication methods from weak to strong.

+## Methods include:

+* Mongoose-Encryption
+* Md5
+* Bcrypt
+* PassportJS with local strategy
-Methods include: mongoose-encryption, md5, bcrypy, passport with local strategy, passport with OAuth utilizing Google, Twitter and Instagram.
+* PassportJS with OAuth utilizing Google, Twitter and Instagram.